-Karuna Pande Joshi is a Research Associate Professor at the University of Maryland Baltimore County (UMBC) and her primary research area is Cloud Computing, Cloud Services lifecycle, Big Data Analytics and Healthcare IT systems.
-She has developed a framework to automate the acquisition and consumption of cloud based services.
-She teaches courses in Software Engineering and Systems Design.
+Karuna Pande Joshi is an Associate Professor (tenured) of Information Systems (IS) at UMBC and her primary research area is Data Science, Cloud Computing and Healthcare IT systems.
+Before this, she was also an Research Associate Professor in the Computer Science and Electrical Engineering Department at UMBC.
+She teaches courses in Cloud Computing and Big Data, Software Engineering and Database Design.
 She received her MS and PhD in Computer Science from UMBC, where she was twice awarded the IBM PhD Fellowship, and her Bachelors in Computer Engineering from the University of Mumbai, India.

 Her extensive industrial and research experience provides her a deep understanding of the practical issues faced by organizations that are transitioning or plan to move their IT systems to the Cloud.

 - Delegated Access Control using Attribute-Based Encryption (ABE)

 - Data Privacy management using Policy Integrated Blockchain

 - Unstructured Data Knowledge Extraction